Capstone-Projects-2023-Spring/project-tool-shed/documentation/docs/development-plan/schedule.md

     - R1.
 User can add a listing of their shared tool
     - R2.
 User can view other listings of tools
     - R3.
 User can remove or hide a tool listing (draft)
     - R4.
-User can edit an existing listing's title, description, image, availability
+User can edit an existing listing's title, description, image, availability.
-- F4.
-Communication Between Users
+- F5.
+Search
     - R1.
-Users should be able to contact other users from their profile page
+User can enter text queries to find tools they are looking for
     - R2.
-A Borrower should be able to contact an owner regarding a listing they have.
+Search results show all of the tools within the search criteria
+    - R3.
+When the user updates the search bar the tools listed will change

 ## Milestone Demo 2
 - F4.
 Tool Exchange
     - R1.
 Borrower will be provided with some sort of way to communicate with the tool owner
     - R2.
 User will be presented with some sort of validation at the time of tool exchange
     - R3.
 User will be able to report any misbehavior
-- F5.
-Search
+    - R4.
+User can rate the tool owner.
+    - R5.
+Tool owners should be able to rate tool borrowers.
+- F4.
+Communication Between Users
     - R1.
-User can enter text queries to find tools they are looking for
+Users should be able to contact other users from their profile page
     - R2.
-Search results show all of the tools within the search criteria
-    - R3.
-When the user updates the search bar the tools listed will change
+A Borrower should be able to contact an owner regarding a listing they have.
 - F6.
 Tool Revlevancy and Info
     - R1.
 Users should be able to upload tool manuals, and YouTube Videos.
     - R2.
 Users should be able to tag tools by project type, use case, and specific requirements such as material types if applicable